 Use of ultrasonic processes

-Some components on the module are sensitive to ultrasonic waves.
-Use of any ultrasonic processes (cleaning, welding etc.) may cause damage to the GNSS receiver.

-u-blox offers no warranty against damages to the module caused by ultrasonic processes.
+- △ CAUTION.
+Risk of device damage.
+Use of any ultrasonic processes (cleaning, welding etc.) may cause damage to the receiver. - 🗇 u-blox provides no warranty against damages to the module caused by ultrasonic processes.

 5.3 Tapes